If you are thinking about applying to The University of Tennessee, the application fee is $50.

 On the SAT Math Section, 25% of The University of Tennessee students scored 670 or higher and 75% of students scored 590 or higher.
 On the SAT Critical Reading section (formerly called the Verbal section), 25% of The University of Tennessee students scored 670 or higher, and 75% scored a 590 or higher.

 To be most competitive at The University of Tennessee, you should strive to earn between 25 and 31 on the ACT.

 An ACT score of 31 means you fall in the 75th percentile for The University of Tennessee's admitted students.
 One out of every four students scored above a 31, and three out of four students scored lower than 31 on the ACT.

 A 25 on the ACT is the 25th percentile for The University of Tennessee students.
 Only one out of every four students scored below 25.

 Want To Bring Up Your ACT Score?
 Access ACT practice tests and study tips and see upcoming ACT test dates.

-For transfer students, it is slightly difficult to get admitted to The University of Tennessee.
+For transfer students, it is not difficult to get admitted to The University of Tennessee.

 Can I defer my acceptance to The University of Tennessee?